Get to Know Me

-It was at their first-ever vendor summit, hosted by a large holding corporation of about 75 very successful companies.
-Mr. Big, the CEO, is speaking from the lectern to the audience of several hundred, mostly suppliers and he says, “Please, get to know us!”
+It was at their first-ever vendor summit that “get to know me” emerged.
+Hosted by a large holding corporation of about 75 very successful companies, Mr. Big, the CEO, is speaking from the lectern to the audience of several hundred, mostly suppliers and he says, “Please, get to know us!”

 His entire talk was around this idea.
 He said to the vendors, in many different ways, “Please, get to know us!”
 Why would such a large, successful, and privately held organization put so much energy into simply saying, “Please, get to know us!” to their vendors?
 Because they wanted to even grow bigger and be even more profitable.
 That is what world-class organizations do—get better.